SkillsFundingAgency/dss-devops/Applications/NCS.DSS.AnonymiseBackup/README.md

 Open a PowerShell window at the root of this spike (/V3 Sprint 3/NCS.DSS.AnonymiseBackup/) and run the following cmds

-dotnet publish -o ./module
+dotnet publish -o ./bin/Publish
-Import-Module ".\module\NCS.DSS.AnonymiseBackup.dll"
+Import-Module "./bin/Publish/NCS.DSS.AnonymiseBackup.dll"

 Attach the debugger to the PowerShell process before running this cmd